awsdocs/amazon-workmail-administration-guide/doc_source/add_new_organization.md

    After your organization is created, you can add domains, users, and groups\.
 **Note**
 If you exceed the number of organizations that you can create using the Quick setup, you receive the error 'You have reached the maximum number of organizations you can create'\.
-For more information, see [Amazon WorkMail Quotas](workmail_limits.md)\.
+For more information, see [Amazon WorkMail quotas](workmail_limits.md)\.

-## Standard Setup: Integrating with an Existing Directory<a name="premises_directory"></a>
+## Standard setup: Integrating with an existing directory<a name="premises_directory"></a>

 You can integrate Amazon WorkMail with an existing directory such as an on\-premises Microsoft Active Directory, AWS Managed Active Directory, or AWS Simple Active Directory\.
 By integrating with your on\-premises directory, you can reuse your existing users and groups in Amazon WorkMail and users can log in with their existing credentials\.